-Almost three years later in early 2012, Shameless in the UK managed to correct several of these issues with their Blu-Ray release (and accompanying DVD); the audio was corrected thanks to access to the original mag tracks in the Paramount vaults, the missing footage was reinstated via a soft-looking VHS source (albeit with different framing presumably matting off the top a bit to remove some film damage), and the quality's a bit of a step up in HD without any overzealous digital fudging of the picture.
-It's a bit on the pale side with weak black levels and chalky-looking flesh tones, but the increase in detail is indisputable.
-Unfortunately the English track is compromised by some audio dropouts and distortion, including a now-infamous blast of blown-out noise during the actual crash shot at the end that could do some serious damage to your sound system.
-(This applies to both the mono and two-channel stereo mixes of the English version, which sound pretty close in quality.)
-On the other hand the one ace this release still holds is the Italian audio track with optional English subtitles, which can be found nowhere else.
-While most of the film was obviously shot in English with Brandon and Farmer's original voices, the Italian track is in many respects a more artistic and powerful representation of the film as it adds some emotion to many of the performances.
+Almost three years later in early 2012, Shameless in the U.K. managed to correct some of these issues with their Blu-ray release (and accompanying DVD); the audio was corrected thanks to access to the original magnetic audio tracks in the Paramount vaults, the missing footage was reinstated via a soft-looking VHS source (albeit with different framing presumably matting off the top a bit to remove some film damage), and the quality's a bit of a step up in HD without any overzealous digital fudging of the picture.
+Unfortunately it's also hobbled by very weak black levels and chalky-looking flesh tones; even worse, the English track is compromised by some audio dropouts and distortion including a now-infamous blast of blown-out noise during the actual crash shot at the end that could do some serious damage to your sound system.
+(This applies to both the mono and two-channel "stereo" mixes of the English version, which sound pretty close in quality.)
+On the other hand this was the firs time we got the Italian audio track with optional English subtitles.
+While most of the film was obviously shot in English with Brandon and Farmer's original voices, the Italian track is in some respects a more artistic and powerful representation of the film as it adds some emotion to a couple of the performances.
 On the extras side you get the Italian trailer, a rejiggered English trailer for this release, some bonus Shameless previews for titles like Dellamorte Dellamore, and a video intro and a 40-minute interview with Cozzi (and a quick arbitrary appearance by Sergio Martino) about the genesis of the film, its literary references, and the original plans to cast Michael York and have a score by the rock group Deep Purple.